Now that Tax Season is Over … Do I NOT Worry...

 - Some of our clients prefer it that way and look at it as a forced savings account, and since interest rates are at near 0% they rather have it be held by the government and then put their refund check directly into their savings and not worry about owing comes April 15th.

-- If you have outstanding credit card debts or any other debts that you are paying high interest on, you might want to call your LA CPA, Inc and ask us to help you adjust your withholdings so that you can use the extra cash monthly to either invest or settle your high interest debts.
+- If you have outstanding credit card debts or any other debts that you are paying high interest on, you might want to call your LA CPA, (Velin & Associates, Inc.) and ask us to help you adjust your withholdings so that you can use the extra cash monthly to either invest or settle your high interest debts.
 If interest rates that banks pay for savings accounts increase and you are disciplined, we may suggest you open a savings account.
 If your employer provides direct deposit, you can request that the extra cash goes directly to savings.

 Do I need to refinance again or do a loan modification?